kailash-manasarovar/statement/docs/timeline/2026/february.md

 ## The Name of the Rose

 - The monastery at Sacra di San Michele near Turin was the inspiration for the novel *The Name of the Rose* which became a film starring Sean Connery and Christian Slater.
-- The monastery is a significant site directly on the Sacred line of Saint Michael that traverses from Ireland through England, France, Italy, Turkey, and ends in the Holy Land at Mount Carmel.
+- The monastery is a significant site directly on the Sacred line of Saint Michael that traverses from Ireland through England, France, Italy, Turkey, and ends in the Holy Land at Mount Carmel, Israel.

 ![Saint Michael's holy line](../../content/images/saint-michaels-holy-line.webp)

-- I like to think he detours to Glastonbury and Burrow Mump, and why wouldn't he.
+- I like to think he detours to Glastonbury and Burrow Mump, and why wouldn't he...
-- Anyway, after visiting the holy site where Mary Magdalene spent the latter part of her life in meditation at the grotto of Sainte Baume, lifted by angels seven times a day to greet the sun, I'm highly sensitive to Magdalene themes.
+- Anyway, after visiting [the holy site where Mary Magdalene spent the latter part of her life in meditation at the grotto of Sainte Baume](#sainte-baume), lifted by angels seven times a day to greet the sun, I'm currently highly sensitive to Magdalene themes.
 - I was drawn to Turin by the Shroud, of course, and only on arrival found out about the monastery dedicated to the boss, my task-master.
 - Anyway, back to the film.
-- So, the film has huge Magdalene themes running through it, unintentional or otherwise; the main one being the true love affair the Christian Slater character has with the poor and destitute woman who is forced into prostitution and ends up being condemned to be burnt at the stake by the monks.
+- So, the film has huge Magdalene themes running through it, unintentional or otherwise; the main one being the true love affair the Christian Slater character has with the destitute woman who is forced into prostitution and ends up being condemned to be burnt at the stake by the monks.
-- The beautiful woman in the novel is the eponymous *rose*.
+- The beautiful, wild woman in the novel is the eponymous *rose*.
 - The symbolism of the Catholic Church's poor, at best, treatment of Mary Magdalene for two thousand years is obvious, at least to me.
-- The boy I lost my virginity to in 1988 took me to that film at the Phoenix in East Finchley.
+- The boy I lost my virginity to in 1988 took me to see that film at the Phoenix in East Finchley.
 - It was the first adult film (15) I had ever been to.
 - I was 15, in fact.
 - He was 23.
 Simon.
 His hobby was photography.